-Finally, to complement the empirical data from the direct observation and semi-structured interviews, documents are used as a third data source with regards to the data triangulation (Yin, 2009).
+Finally, to complement the empirical data from the direct observation and semi-structured interviews, documents are used as a third data source with regards to the data triangulation.
 Through a thorough desk research policy documents, official letters, official reports and presentations are intensively studied for collecting the complementing data.
+For example, policy documents from the national government and regional governments are studied regards their policy on EV's (see i.e. Rijksoverheid, 2016b).